mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 But then the footsteps stopped with a larger thud, as if the mysterious person had plopped all their body weight on the ground. *We are intruders here.*

-Once she was close enough, Pomri spoke up, "We don't mean any-," but before she could finish, the person in the dark had located her voice and held a long wooden pole to her chest.
-A tinkling noise echoed off the walls of the cove. *A binding pendant...*
+Once she was close enough, Pomri spoke up, "We don't mean any-," but before she could finish, the person in the dark had found Pomri and held a long wooden pole to her chest.
+She took a step back and tried to force the pole away, but it had disappeared into the darkness as swiftly as it appeared.
+Fast pebble crunches and a tinkling noise echoed off the walls of the cove as the mysterious person fled. *A binding pendant...*

-A maman's voice spoke, "What are you doing here?"

-*That voice...*

-"Stand down!"
-Pomri shouted, but thi didn't respond.

-"Stand down!"
-Pomri shouted again.

-I walked toward them, and finally realized who it was.
-"Ginnu?"

-the saffas made a series of loud "Woop!" sounds, and rushed past the maman toward us.

-Thi said, "Laen!
-Wait!"
+I ran after the shadow, evading Pomri's protests.
+This wasn't an enemy.
+It couldn't be.

+In the light I could see hae body, hydroderm swollen with cold and sunken with hunger.
+Her energy was nothing short of a supernatural phenomenon.
+She passed between the saffas, and out of the cove while they slowly backed away to block hae escape.

+But then, I saw him.
+The thick fur and black eyes and myriad different mannerisms that were unmistakable for anyone else but my best friend.

+I stopped in my tracks and called his name, "Laen!"

-Pomri stood her ground in front of me, but softened once she put the name and the sound together.
-We were greeted by a pair of big fuzzy faces and the air of stale fish.
+The saffas hesitated, judging the voice against my motion, but then I emerged from the darkness and they instantly made a series of loud "Woop!" sounds and rushed toward me with a pair of big fuzzy faces and the air of stale fish.
+I took a big hug of his neck and he plopped an ear on my head.

-"Laen-Laen!"
-I cried and wrapped my arms halfway around his neck.
-I was elated to have my friend back.
-Pomri embraced with Boon, and whispered quietly to her, but then moved forward to confront the maman.

-"Thank you for keeping our saffas safe.
-Who are you?"

-The maman walked closer to us and answered,

-"The maman that came before me was named Ginnu."

-I interjected, excitedly, "Ginnu?
-Came before?
-But you..."

-"I am *Annui*, without a name."

-"How did you come to have Melna's pendant...
-Annui?" asked Pomri.

-Thi gasped, "You know Melna?"

-We shared a confused moment of silence, realizing that we ought to regroup in the light.
+Behind, Pomri cried out in an exhausted voice, "Boon!
+You survived!"

+But Pomri was not one to celebrate before it was due.
+She asked Boon, "Who is that maman?", and she replied with an undulating "woo-oo-oo-oo", a sound of sorrow, not of fear.
+I parted my embrace to find the maman from the cove, but thi had fled.